Chris Hedges: Later career

 In 2005, Hedges became a senior fellow at Type Media Center and a columnist at Truthdig, in addition to writing books and teaching inmates at a New Jersey correctional institution.

 In 2006, Hedges was awarded a Lannan Literary Fellowship for Nonfiction.

 Truthdig (2006–2020)

 Hedges produced a weekly column in Truthdig for 14 years.
 He was fired along with all of the editorial staff in March 2020.
 Hedges and the staff had gone on strike earlier in the month to protest the publisher's attempt to fire the Editor-in-Chief Robert Scheer, demand an end to a series of unfair labor practices and the right to form a union.
 Hedges resumed work with Scheer after the launch of Scheerpost.

 In June 2014, Christopher Ketcham published an article on The New Republic website accusing Hedges of plagiarism in several Truthdig columns and a 2010 Harper's Magazine article.
 The Truthdig posts were updated to give attribution to their author, and the Harper's article was withdrawn.

+In December 2014, Hedges was disinvited from the University of Pennsylvania to speak at a conference held by the university's International Affairs Association that was scheduled on April 3, 2015 after he published a column on Truthdig where he compared Islamic State's tactics to the actions of Zionist militias that "used violence, terrorism, foreign fighters, clandestine arms shipments and foreign money, along with horrific ethnic cleansing and the massacre of hundreds of Arab civilians, to create Israel."

 Additional accusations of plagiarism from Ketcham were countered by an independent investigation from the Type Media Center.